ibm-cloud-docs/dns-svcs/faq.md

 {: #private-zone}
 {: faq}

-To create your own private DNS zone using {{site.data.keyword.dns_short}}, take the following steps.
+To create your own private DNS zone using {{site.data.keyword.dns_short}}, follow these steps:

 1. Create a VPC instance.
 1. Create a {{site.data.keyword.dns_short}} instance.
 1. Add a DNS zone to the {{site.data.keyword.dns_short}} instance.
 1. Designate the VPC instance as a permitted network for the DNS zone.
 1. Add a DNS resource record to the DNS zone.
-1. Verify that name resolution of the DNS resource record works from within the VPC.
+1. Verify that that name resolution of the DNS resource record works from within the VPC.

 ### How is {{site.data.keyword.dns_short}} different from public DNS?
 {: #not-for-public}